localstack/docs/content/en/user-guide/aws/efs/index.md

 LocalStack allows you to use the EFS APIs in your local environment to create local file systems, lifecycle configurations, and file system policies.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_efs/), which provides information on the extent of EFS's integration with LocalStack.

-{{< callout "note" >}}
-LocalStack's EFS implementation is limited and lacks support for functionalities like creating mount targets, configuring access points, and generating tags.
-LocalStack uses Moto to emulate the EFS APIs, and efforts are underway to incorporate support for these features in upcoming updates.
-{{< /callout >}}

 ## Getting started

 This guide is designed for users new to Elastic File System and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.